codlark/cls/docs/Syntax.md

 ### Whitespace

 In layout definition files newlines separate property definitions, making it an error to put two property definitions on a single line.
-Otherwise, spaces and tabs are largely ignored, and are removed when they surround a property or a value
+Otherwise, spaces and tabs are largely ignored, and are removed when they touch the begining of a line, the end of a line, or the equals sign

 ### Comments

 A comment is a line that has a pound sign, `#`, for its first character.
 Everything after the pound sign is ignored, including property definitions.
-Comments are currently not allowed in the `[data]` section or an external data file, this is considered a bug
+Comments are also available in data

 ## Brik Syntax